maptime/philadelphia/_posts/2015-04-06-what-is-maptime.md

 ![a slide from Beth and Lyzi's [fantastic presentation](https://speakerdeck.com/bethschechter/what-time-is-it-its-maptime) about Maptime at FOSS4GNA 2015]({{ site.baseurl }}/img/seriously.png)

 To fully appreciate where Maptime is today, its important to first understand the why, when, and how maptime came to be.
-I went straight to the source, since the following excerpt from [the History of Maptime](http://maptime.io/about/) tells the origin story better than I ever could:
+So I went straight to the source, and pulled the following excerpt from [a History of Maptime](http://maptime.io/about/):

-Maptime started as an idea at the [2013 State of the Map US conference](http://stateofthemap.us/2013/) in response to [a talk by Alyssa Wright challenging the lack of diversity in OpenStreetMap contributions](http://vimeopro.com/openstreetmapus/state-of-the-map-us-2013/video/68098504).
+Maptime started as an *idea* at the [2013 State of the Map US conference](http://stateofthemap.us/2013/) in response to [a talk by Alyssa Wright challenging the lack of diversity in OpenStreetMap contributions](http://vimeopro.com/openstreetmapus/state-of-the-map-us-2013/video/68098504).
 Inspired and wanting to become a better mapmaker too, Beth decided that she wanted to make time, once a week, to get together with friends and make maps.
 Camille liked the idea and helped to host the first one at Stamen’s office.

 And so Maptime was born, at about 6:30 p.m. on June 13, 2013, in San Francisco, CA: